 Get that through your minds and begin to feel the rush of undeserved pleasure that is ours because we know what we know.
 He gave it to us as a free gift, we did not earn it, it was nothing that we did.
 He was the one who made it possible for us to understand.
 Do we appreciate that?
 Our focus can now be on Him.

 I am going to continue with this theme.
 I think that God inspired it because that is what He wants us to focus on now because it is going to become exceedingly important as the moral condition of this earth gets worse and worse.
-Our faith better be in the God who can save us, and He will because He says He will just as sure as He saved Israelites out of Egypt.
+Our faith better be in the God who can save us, and He will because He says He will—just as sure as He saved the Israelites out of Egypt.

 There is in the world's concept very little indication that God Himself, personally and through Jesus Christ, is working out His purpose on an individual basis.
 Everybody is individually called by Him, He is not scattering things out like so much rice.
-God is a careful God, God is the Father of a family and He is having children at the rate that He and His son Jesus Christ want them to be added to what they are working to produce.
+God is a careful God, God is the Father of a family, and He is having children at the rate that He and His Son Jesus Christ want them to be added to what They are working to produce.

 The entire operation as the world sees it is extremely general in operation.
 Basically all a person has to do is to hear the gospel, believe it, accept the blood of Jesus Christ, and they will be saved.
 That is not all there is to it, although that is certainly a portion of it.
 In their system it is as though God has been tinkering as He went along attempting to find a solution to a dilemma that He has not foreseen.
 What in the world kind of God is that?
 You know that is not true.
 We are going to see it written in the Bible.
 As time went on God progressed to making salvation easier and easier, as each dispensation went by.